Jacobin (magazine): History and overview

+The publication began as an online magazine released in September 2010, expanding into a print journal later that year.
+Jacobin founder Bhaskar Sunkara said that he intended for Jacobin to perform a similar role on the contemporary left to that undertaken by National Review on the post-war right, i.e. "to cohere people around a set of ideas, and to interact with the mainstream of liberalism with that set of ideas".
+In 2016, the Columbia Journalism Review called it "most successful American ideological magazine to launch in the past decade".

-Jacobin's popularity grew with the increasing attention on leftist ideas stimulated by Bernie Sanders' 2016 presidential campaign, with subscriptions tripling from 10,000 in the summer of 2015 to 32,000 as of the first issue of 2017, with 16,000 of the new subscribers being added in the two months after Donald Trump's election.
+Jacobin's popularity grew with the increasing attention on leftist ideas stimulated by Bernie Sanders' 2016 presidential campaign, with subscriptions tripling from 10,000 in the summer of 2015 to 32,000 as of the first issue of 2017, with 16,000 new subscribers being added in the two months after Donald Trump's election.

-In late 2016, Jacobins editorial team unionized, including a total of seven full- and part-time members.
-An associate editor and co-chair of the union explained that Jacobin had only recently had enough full-time members to warrant unionization.

 In spring 2017, Jacobin launched a peer-reviewed journal, Catalyst: A Journal of Theory and Strategy, which is today edited by New York University professor Vivek Chibber and a small editorial board.
 As of 2022, Catalyst claims a subscriber base of 7,500.

 In November 2018, the magazine's first foreign-language edition, Jacobin Italia, was launched.
 Sunkara described it as "a classic franchise model", with the parent publication providing publishing and editorial advice and taking a small slice of revenue, but otherwise granting the Italian magazine autonomy.
-A Brazilian edition appeared in 2019, and a German version started publishing in 2020; the latter grew out of Ada, an independent online magazine established in 2018 which primarily published translations of Jacobin articles.
-The first issue of the German edition featured interviews with Kevin Kühnert and Grace Blakeley.
-A Spanish-language version of Jacobin, Jacobin América Latina, was also launched in 2020.

-In April 2020, Jacobin launched its YouTube channel featuring the Weekends program with Michael Brooks and Ana Kasparian.
-Brooks died suddenly in July 2020.

-In May 2020, some time after Bernie Sanders suspended his 2020 presidential campaign, Sanders' former adviser and speechwriter David Sirota joined Jacobin as editor-at-large.

-In 2020, Jacobin became an affiliated member of the Progressive International.
+Today, other editions are published out of Argentina, Brazil, Germany, Greece, and the Netherlands.

 Title and logo

 The name of the magazine derives from the 1938 book The Black Jacobins: Toussaint L'Ouverture and the San Domingo Revolution by C. L. R. James in which James ascribes the Haitian revolutionists a greater purity in regards to their attachment to the ideals of the French Revolution than the French Jacobins.
-The conservative religious journal First Things criticized Jacobins claim to represent Toussaint Louverture, pointing to Louverture's devout Catholicism, opposition to the massacres of former slave owners, and his actions to the former slaves of the colonies.

 According to creative director Remeike Forbes, the magazine's frequently used "Black Jacobin" logo was inspired by a scene in the movie Burn! referring to Nicaraguan national hero José Dolores Estrada.